MeltingDiamond/Twitch-Bibites-Bot/README.md

 7. Head over to Twitch and test the commands run the help command to see what commands you can use (help).
 8. Next time you want to run the bot, start a simulation then run the [Start.bat](/Start.bat)

+## Changing settings and commands
+For now the only thing you can change is the names of the bibites to place. (place `Bibite name`) Open the file Bibites, there you can change the name of the bibites (Try to keep them short so people don't need to write so much) they are sorted like they are in game.
+Bibite1_template is the first bibite in the list of templates, Bibite2_template is the second one and so one.
+The same for the Bibite1_saved, but this time it is for user saved bibites
+To change the name "Bibite1_template": "change name here", if you do not have 10 user saved bibites or you do not want to be able to place a template just change the name to "None" ("Bibite1_template": "None")

 ### Problems you might encounter
 This is unfinished, head over to [the unofficial bibites discord server](https://discord.gg/rNDMdNjQ2R) and ask in [Twitch Bibites Bot (simulation)](https://discord.com/channels/1059654549650034748/1203723252350844988).
 If no one answers you can ping @melting_diamond in the unofficial bibites server